subrotoice/next-crud/README.md

 ### - Add the login and logout links (NabBar.tsx with some fixes for useSession)

-- If we use useSession then we need to do 2 thing, 1- AuthProvider, 2-Layout Wrap
+- If we use useSession then we need to do 2 thing, 1: Create AuthProvider, 2: Wrap Layout with AuthProvider

 ```jsx
 "use client";